Trustworthy AI Inference Systems: An Industry Research View: Conclusion

 \section{Conclusion}

-In this work, we identify vehicles to percolate privacy technologies in AI inference systems, such as open-source frameworks, infrastructure, and hardware design.
-We foresee architectural solutions, including hybrid methods with security mechanisms and advanced cryptographic techniques as viable innovations for designing, building, deploying and operating AI inference systems.
+In this work, we identify vehicles to percolate privacy technologies for AI inference, such as open-source frameworks, infrastructure, and hardware design.
+We foresee architectural solutions, including hybrid methods with security mechanisms and advanced cryptographic techniques as viable innovations for designing, building, deploying and operating secure AI inference systems.

-The challenge of enabling seamless, private, and secure access to data without disrupting the existing AI ecosystem and lifecycle is open, and offers a fertile space for privacy technologies and the development of their use cases in fields such as healthcare, finance, and retail, to name a few.
-Such developments can also be applied to private computing applications and are not limited to AI and specifically deep learning.
+The challenge of enabling seamless, private, and secure access to data without disrupting the existing AI ecosystem and lifecycle is open and offers a fertile space for privacy technologies and the development of their use cases in fields such as healthcare, finance, and retail, to name a few.
+Such developments can also be applied to generic private computing applications and are not limited to AI or deep learning use cases.

-We hope that the attention to the field continues fostering productive partnerships in the foreseeable future to address some of the challenges above and bring a future where the use of AI technology is safe and private to fully realize the anticipated benefits of AI to societies and humanity worldwide.
+We hope that the attention to the field continues fostering productive partnerships in the foreseeable future to address some of the challenges above and bring a future where the use of AI technology is compliant, safe, private, and explainable to fully realize the anticipated benefits of AI to societies and humanity worldwide.

 \ifanonymous\else \begin{acks} We are grateful to Grace Wei, Claire Vishik of Intel, and Lian Zhu of Vox.com for their invaluable feedback.
 This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (grant agreement No. 850990 PSOTI).
-It was co-funded by the Deutsche Forschungsgemeinschaft (DFG) –- SFB 1119 CROSSING/236615297 and GRK 2050 Privacy \& Trust/ [0]{}251805230, and by the German Federal Ministry of Education and Research and the Hessen State Ministry for Higher Education, Research and the Arts within ATHENE.
+It was co-funded by the Deutsche Forschungsgemeinschaft (DFG) -- SFB 1119 CROSSING/236615297 and GRK 2050 Privacy \& Trust/ [0]{}251805230, and by the German Federal Ministry of Education and Research and the Hessen State Ministry for Higher Education, Research and the Arts within ATHENE.
+The work is in part supported in part by NSF under Award \#1943245 and SRC GRC Task 2908.001. \end{acks} \fi